Making the switch

 Other pollutants include NO, carcinogens formaldehyde and polycyclic aromatic hydrocarbons (PAHs), and carbon monoxide.
 Gas heaters are associated with an increase in acute respiratory infections.

-More about childhood asthma risk
+More on childhood asthma risk

 An epidemiological meta-analysis found that “children living in a home with gas cooking have a 42% increased risk of having current asthma, a 24% increased risk of lifetime asthma”, with wheeze being associated with increased NO2.